devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 ## Rollback

 You must also consider the possibility that you need to roll your application back as well as rolling forward.
 This happens when a bug has slipped through the quality assurance process.
-When it is necessary to rollback a deployment it is usually critical to do it quickly.
+When it is necessary to rollback a deployment, it is usually critical to do it quickly.
 You cannot wait to rebuild an older version from your Git commit chain, or for significant resources to be allocated in order to support the unexpected deployment.

 ## Version compatibility

-An important consideration for deploying a new version, is its compatibility with previous and future versions.
-In an ideal world all versions of the software would be compatible with all other versions.
-In reality that is hard to deliver.
+An important consideration for deploying a new version is its compatibility with previous and future versions.
+In an ideal world, all versions of the software would be compatible with all other versions.
+In reality, that is hard to deliver.
 Database schemas change, old features are dropped, and new ones added.
 Parameters for endpoints also change.
 If you are not careful this can trigger significant failures and even destroy customer or application data.

 A common strategy is to keep N-1 compatibility.
 This means that the new version is always compatible with the previous version.
 The new version can add new functionality, but it always has code that handles how things were done previously.
 In the most problematic cases this code usually takes the form of a conditional that creates a shim for the old functionality that makes it appear like the new functionality.